Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Discussion

-The shared finding across US and Swedish cities that hotspots occur in peripheral, less commercially dense areas rather than in central transit hubs offers additional insight.
-Central areas may already achieve visitor diversity through sheer volume and variety of visitors, regardless of transit catchment composition.
-It is at the urban periphery, where visitor pools are thinner and more dependent on specific access channels, that transit catchment composition becomes a decisive predictor.
+The shared finding across both national contexts --- that hotspots tend to occur in areas with relatively low residential and visitor diversity and lower commercial density --- offers additional insight.
+Commercially dense areas (high POI density) may already achieve visitor diversity through agglomeration and spillover effects, regardless of transit catchment composition.
+It is in the area where visitor pools are thinner and more dependent on specific access channels that transit catchment composition becomes a decisive predictor.
 This aligns with theoretical expectations that transit's role in shaping social mixing should be most detectable where alternative pathways to diversity are limited~\citep{nilforoshan2023human}.

-Our analysis shows that the transit–mixing relationship is stronger and more spatially structured for birth background than for income.
-Birth-background diversity is strongly clustered in US cities and moderately clustered in Swedish cities, whereas income-based mixing is much less spatially organized in both contexts, likely because racial and ethnic segregation is more firmly embedded in neighborhood boundaries while income sorting operates through finer-grained or venue-specific mechanisms.
-The clearest cross-national contrast appears for income: Swedish POIs attract visitors who are more income-diverse than their surroundings, whereas US POIs attract visitors who are less income-diverse, suggesting that transit accessibility alone does not guarantee income-diverse mixing.